gitkeeper/valet/README.md

 ## Introduction

 Valet helps you write the sophisticated command-line interfaces you're so used to from GNU/Linux.
-It provides a beautiful API, template support, man page generator, and many other useful features.
+It provides a beautiful API, rich template support, smart configuration, man page generator, and many other useful features.
 No matter how large or complex your application is, Valet tops it off with the command-line interface it deserves.

 For a detailed description and explanation of Valet's capabilities, please visit [Valet's documentation](http://gitkeeper.github.com/valet).